Privacy policy

 2. DATA WE PROCESS AND ORIGIN OF THE DATA

-On the Portal we process the Data provided to us by Users, both in the registration process and subsequently when using our Service, registering for Programmes, accessing content and browsing the Portal.
-The collection of User Data in the registration process may be carried out directly, if the User has provided this information to Universia by completing the registration form, or by using third party authentication systems or social connectors offered on the Portal.
-In this case, the provider of the relevant authentication system or social connector will provide Universia with the Data that the User authorises, which will be displayed on screen before completing the submission.
-The User may also consult the permissions granted on the platform of the third party whose social connector he/she uses.
-If the Data received in this way are insufficient, i.e. if any of the Data marked with an asterisk have not been provided, Universia will ask the User to provide them in order to complete the registration on the Portal and access the Service.
-Users are informed that the Data received from these third parties will be incorporated into Universia's own database and will be used not only for registration or access to the Portal, but also for all other relevant purposes as described in section 3 of this Privacy Policy.
+On the Portal, we process the Data that Users have provided us, both in the registration process and afterwards when using our Service, enrolling in Programs, Courses with Limited Places, Courses with Unlimited Places, accessing the Contents or simply browsing the Portal.
+The collection of Users' Data in the registration process can be done directly if the User has provided that information to Universia by filling out the registration form, or by using the authentication systems or third-party social connectors offered on the Portal.
+In this case, the provider of the authentication system or corresponding social connector will provide Universia with the Data that the User authorizes, which will be displayed on screen before finalizing the delivery.
+The User may also check the permissions granted on the third party platform whose social connector they use.
+If the Data received in this way were insufficient, i.e., if any of the Data marked with an asterisk were not delivered, Universia will request the User to deliver them in order to complete the registration on the Portal and access the Service.
+Users are informed that the Data received from these third parties will be incorporated into a database owned by Universia and will be used not only for sign up or access to the Portal, but also for the rest of the relevant purposes in accordance with what is described in section 3 of this Privacy Policy.

 In some cases, we can obtain the User's registration data from other sources or services provided by Universia or services related to Universia.
 For example, if the User wishes to use autocomplete functions of the registration forms, Universia could obtain the necessary data from the account the user has created in another service provided by Universia (e.g., employability services) or a service otherwise related.
 Please consult the specific section on autocomplete for more detail.

-In particular, we obtain the following data: name, surname, country of residence, e-mail, date of birth, curriculum vitae, education or qualifications and data relating to browsing and use of the Portal (IP address, information about the device in the case of using the Learning Room Santander app, registrations in Programmes, profile data or content marked as favourites).
+In particular, we obtain the following data: name, surname, country of residence, e-mail, date of birth, curriculum vitae, training or qualifications, and data related to the navigation and use of the Portal (IP address, information about the device in case of using the Santander OpenAcademy Content app, registrations in Programs, Courses with Limited Places and Courses with Unlimited Places, profile data, or content marked as favorites).

 Finally, we inform Users that we obtain information on browsing habits via cookies.
 For more information in this regard, we recommend Users consult our Cookies Policy.